CGCooke/CGCooke.github.io/_posts/2015-1-25-256-Shades-Of-Grey.md

 Hypsometric Tinting
 ===============

 Hillshading can also be combined with height information to aid interpretation of the topography.
-The technical name for the process of coloring a dem based on  height is *hypsometric tinting*.
+The technical name for the process of coloring a DEM based on  height is *hypsometric tinting*.
 The process is simple, with GDAL mapping colors to cell heights, using a provided color scheme.

 {% highlight python %}
 os.system('gdaldem color-relief -q warped.tif color_relief.txt color_relief.tif')